Rafase282/My-FreeCodeCamp-Code/README.md

 Since the map changed, the order of the programs has also changed.
 Just check the wiki for the programs that have been completed and documented already.

 ## Wiki Status:
-I'm currently working on the **Responsive Design with Bootstrap** Tree.
+I'm currently working on the **jQuery** Tree.

 Completed:
 1. HTML5 and CSS
+2. Responsive Design with Bootstrap